realhuman101/BraillePhone/README.md

 ### Requirement Installation

+Make sure to install Python3 and pip3 on your Raspberry Pi.

-To install the required Python packages, run the following command:
+To install the required Python packages, run the following command **on the Raspberry Pi**:

 ```shell
 pip install -r requirements.txt